zahidalidev/CS-Material/Next.js.md

 - Re-validate does not mean that page will automaticcally regenerates after every 10 seconds.
 - it simply denotes the timer after which, if a user makes a request, re-generation has to be initiated.
 - The re-generation can also fail and the previousaly cached HTML could be served till the subsequent re-generation succeed.

+### Two forms of pre-rendering
+- Static generation.
+- Server-side rendering.
+- **Static generation**
+- The HTML is statically generated at build time.
+The built page is then cached and reused for each request.
+- For a dynamic page with getStaticPaths and fallback set to true the page is not generated at the build time but it is generated at the initial request.
+- With incremental static generation, a page can be regenerated for a request after the revalidation time has elapsed.
+- For the most part, the pages are generated using getStaticProps when you build the project.
+- **Problem with static generation**
+- **We cannot request data at request time**
+- With not being able to get data at request time, we run into a problem of stale data.
+- Let's say we are building a news website the content is very dynamic in the sense that new articles can be published almost every second getStaticProps will fetch the news at build time which is not suitable at all. getStaticPaths will help fetch the data on the initial request but it is then cached for subsequent requests.
+ISR can help but if revalidate is 1 second, we still might not always see the most up to date news when the regenration is heppening in the background.
+Rather fetch the data on client side by making a get request from the the component.
+But no SEO.